sologub/frump/README.md

 # Frump

 Distributed tasks management tool based on Git and Markdown.
+Currently Frump is work in progress and not production ready.

 ## Why?